md-zaman/aws/cost-optimization.md

 Prefer RI instead of On-Demand to save cost

 You can also go for scheduled RI.
-You might not save much in this case
+You might not save much in this case however.

+### 11. Reserved Instance Details
+Revise afterwards.
+Not clear.